 Following the "No, No" path ... there is a 4/5 chance of No, followed by a 3/5 chance of No:

-Also notice that when you add all chances together you still get 1 (a good check that we haven't made a mistake):
+Also notice that when we add all chances together we still get 1 (a good check that we haven't made a mistake):

 (5/25) + (8/25) + (12/25) = 25/25 = 1

 Now what happens when we include Dusty?